guni12/siteshop/README.md

-Chef, a PHP-based, MVC-inspired Content Management Framework
+Siteshop, a PHP-based, MVC-inspired Content Management Framework
 =============================================================

 This is my first tryout in creating a site with som MVC patterns.
 It is part of